terrybrashaw/Wrest/Gameplay.md

 Notes:
 * The shotgun's spray pattern is static, similar to Reflex.

+Possible weapons that have interesting mechanics but no concrete stats:
+* Spear - Switchable between `melee` and `throw` modes.
+Similar to Hurtworld's spear.
+* SMG - Auto rifle with low recoil and low damage.

 ### Hotbar and Inventory ###
 * 6 slots for your hotbar.